ammarsys/pyaww/README.md

 # Overview

 An API wrapper around the PythonAnywhere's API.
 The name stands for `py`thon`a`ny`w`here`w`rapper.
-The key-feautures are,
+The key-features are,

 - 100% API coverage, 100% tested
 - Object-oriented
 - Fully documented & Typehinted
 - Caching & Ratelimiting handled

-We strive to provide an easy to use, batteries included, modernic API wrapper.
+We strive to provide an easy-to-use, batteries included modern API wrapper.
 The documentation can be found [here](https://pyaww-docs.vercel.app/), for help please open an [issue](https://github.com/ammarsys/pyaww/issues).

 # Installation